drkfogle/Division-Trackers/README.md

-# Division Tracker
+#Division Tracker

-An application which allows it's user to track the records of a player of the game Division 2.
+An app which allows it's user to track the records of a player of the game Division 2.

 ## Requirements